iluwatar/java-design-patterns/game-loop/README.md

 ## Explanation

-Real world example
+Real-world example

 > Game loop is the main process of all the game rendering threads.
 It's present in all modern games.
-> It drives input process, internal status update, rendering, AI and all the other processes.
+> It drives the input process, internal status update, rendering, AI, and all the other processes.

 In plain words

-> Game Loop pattern ensures that game time progresses in equal speed in all different hardware
+> Game Loop pattern ensures that game time progresses at equal speed in all different hardware
 > setups.

 Wikipedia says